Indian Institute of Health Management Research: Area of Research

 Health systems, human resource and training, family welfare, maternal and child health, medical education, health management information system, evaluation, education and communication, information technology survey, project implementation plan, health economics and financing, drugs, strategy planning, HIV / AIDs, nutrition, communication behavior, national health policy, health insurance, quality assurance, reproductive health, gender health are just some of the areas of research undertaken by IIHMR University, Jaipur.

 These studies and projects funded by bilateral agencies, state and Central Governments of India have had a significant impact.
 Evaluation of Global Fund in 16 countries enabled The Global Fund to re-strategize the prevention and control of malaria, tuberculosis, and HIV, especially in the developing countries.
 IIHMR University, Jaipur, also evaluated the National Leprosy Eradication Program in India and National Tuberculosis Control Program.
 Its study on Health Systems and Technical Support to the Ministry of Health, Islamic Republic of Afghanistan, helped boost the country's healthcare system.

-Centers
+Centres

 Over the years, IIHMR University, Jaipur has set up six centers of research.
 Center of Gender Studies, Center for Health Economics, Center for Health Systems and Policy Research, Center for Injury Research, Center for Innovation, Incubation and Entrepreneurship and Center for Wellness, Mindfulness and Ethics have produced research.